curiousdilip/website2023/README.md

 ## Description

-This website reprents my works and project that i completed over the period of time.
+This website represents my works and project that i completed over the period of time.
 It also includes my resume and contact information.
 I have provided a Contact form from there you can enter your details if i am not able to recieve your calls

 ## Getting Started